momolabo7/momo_reshade/README.md

+# UPDATE READ ME
+This project is now archived and abandoned.
+I will be updating my fork on gposingway [here](https://github.com/momolabo7/gposingway).

 # What is this?

 This is my own set of reshade shaders and presets for FFXIV which should hopefully not conflict with other presets.